Are you planning to travel to Naxos, Greece soon? Read our tips below on the things to do in Naxos with suggested tours!

 Suggested Tour: From Agios Nikolaos: Day Tour to Zeus Cave & Lasithi Plateau

 11. Find accommodation in Naxos, Greece

 Hotel Lygdamis offers rooms with private balconies in a relaxing and friendly environment.
 Hotel Lygdamis consists of 10 traditional, Cycladic-style rooms, studios, and apartments.
 Each offers a relaxing and friendly environment with an air-conditioned living room, TV lounge, and verandas.

 Price: Starts at $48 per night for Budget Studio, add $1 for taxes and charges, and it offers a free cancellation.

-Price: Starts at $147 per night for Two-Bedroom House, add $1 for taxes and charges, and it offers a free cancellation.
+Price: Starts at $147 per night for a Two-Bedroom House, add $1 for taxes and charges, and offers a free cancellation.